arion52/venue-management-flutter/README.md

 We welcome contributions to enhance the system!
 1. Fork the repository.
 2. Create a feature branch.
 3. Commit changes and submit a pull request.

----

-## License
-This project is licensed under the [MIT License](LICENSE).

----

-## Contact
-For queries or support, contact:
-**Bargav Krishna K H, Karthikeyan Arun, Manju Varshikha S, Aarthi G**
-Email: support@venue-booking.com